dasmeta/terraform-aws-modules/modules/mongodb-atlas/README.md

 2. add the source IP in the API key access list:
    Organization -> Access Manager -> API Keys -> Edit API key permissions -> Next -> ADD ACCESS LIST ENTRY -> Add your source IP
    (to do so you can also add your current IP address as a source one).

+## Tips
+1. To turn some policy_items off in mongodbatlas_cloud_backup_schedule, you need to pass "" to retention_unit.
+For example, if var.policy_item_hourly.retention_unit = "" then policy_item_hourly is not created.
+2. mongodbatlas_cloud_provider_snapshot_backup_policy resource is deprecated but if there is a need to use it, make use_cloud_provider_snapshot_backup_policy true.
+3. There is a problem in MongoDB provider with invitations for users.
+You can make them by this module, but it'll be better to delete mongodbatlas_org_invitation and mongodbatlas_project_invitation resources from the state.